Jess Stratton |

 In the second, members-only video on lynda.com, I’ll show how you can browse the catalog of existing IFTTT recipes and find many popular recipes for common tasks.
 Be sure to check back next week for another Productivity Pointer!

-Tags: Productivity, Jess Stratton, Monday Productivity Pointers, IFTTT
+Tags: IFTTT, Jess Stratton, Monday Productivity Pointers, Productivity

 Thanks for signing up.